 Caregivers may be experiencing increased stress, depression, and exhaustion in this stage.
 Support groups can really help to have others that are going through the same life stresses.

 Caregiver Education For All Stages of Dementia

-Along with working with the patient, OT’s also provide caregiver education to family members.
+Along with working with the patient, occupational therapists also provide caregiver education to family members.
 Educating your patient’s family members on your interventions to increase carryover is just as important as what you’re doing with the patient.

 It’s also important to teach family members how they can reduce their own stress.
 Family members will benefit from resources and support group information if their loved one is newly diagnosed.

 In my experience, I’ve also found that collaborating with the family and staff as a cohesive team makes a big difference.
-Storming in and talking “at” the family making them feel like you think you know more than them will definitely not be as beneficial as taking the collaborative approach.
+Talking “at” the family making them feel like you think you know more than them will definitely not be as beneficial as taking the collaborative approach.